OctopusDeploy/blog/blog/2021-08/safe-schema-updates-3-ci-is-misunderstood/index.md

 Those builds exists purely to validate that our regular integrations work.
 After all, if we only integrate code once every three months, perhaps a one week testing phase isn't such a pain?
 However, if we plan to integrate multiple times a day, a one-week testing phase isn't going to be practical.
 Those builds don't just exist to catch bugs - they exist to enable the *continuous integration* of deployable changes to the main source control branch - multiple times a day.

-The implication is that any true continuous integration practitioner, will also be practicing some form of [trunk-based development](https://trunkbaseddevelopment.com/).
+The implication is that any true Continuous Integration practitioner, will also be practicing some form of [trunk-based development](https://trunkbaseddevelopment.com/).

 There will be some who object to the idea of trunk-based development.
 They may want to keep the delivery of different features/work items/tickets isolated from each other for reasons along the lines of conflicting business goals, scheduling, or co-ordination etc. For example: